 Rashi: It means that one should support him, to prevent him from falling any further.
 1

-Rashi: "Ger" refers to a Ger Tzedek; "Toshav", to a Nochri who has undertaken not to worship idols, even though he eats Neveilos.
-1
+Rashi (based on The Sifra) and Targum Onkelos: "Ger" refers to a Ger Tzedek; "Toshav", to a Ger Toshav (a Nochri who has undertaken not to worship idols - and to observe the other six Mitzvos B'nei No'ach, and whom one is obligated to sustain - Rashi in Avodah Zarah, 20a), even though he still eats Neveilos.

 Their text of Onkelos was 'Yidor ve'Yitosav.'
 According to this, there is no Mitzvah to support a Ger Toshav!
 This explanation resolves four difficulties of Rashi's (the accepted) explanation - Refer to 25:35:3:1 1.
 Why is "va'Chai" singular?
 3

 According to Rashi, the Esnachta should be on "Bo", for until "Bo" it is discussing "Achicha".
 3. Why is a Ger Toshav mentioned here?
 One may take Ribis from a Ger Toshav!
 4. Tosfos (Bava Metzi'a 111b DH mi'Gercha) asked that a convert is already included in "Achicha"!
 (Also see question 25:35:151